robobario/robobario.github.io/_posts/2014-05-24-fitnesse-dependency-injection.markdown

     FitnesseContext.inject(o);
     return o;
   }

-  @Override
-  public Object methodInvoke(Method method, Object instance, Object... convertedArgs) {
-    return super.methodInvoke(method, instance, convertedArgs);
 }
-}
 {% endhighlight %}

 Then you change the slim command to pass through the name of this class and it's all go.
+The new class must be on the slim classpath.
 {% highlight bash %}
 java ... slimcommand stuff ... -i org.your.path.InjectingInteraction
 {% endhighlight %}